ank2018/GettingandCleaningDataCoursera/CodeBook.md

 11. Merges to uses descriptive activity names to name the activities in the data set via data read from activity_labels.txt.
 12. Using gsub appropriately labels the data set with descriptive variable names.
 Remove unwanted characters/strings from the variable names and provide more readable names.
 13. From the data set in above step, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-14. Writes the final tidy data to a file - Coursefinaltidydata.csv in two directories above the current data set directory.
+14. Writes the final tidy data to a file - Coursefinaltidydata.txt in two directories above the current data set directory.
 It also prints messages to show the progress made during the script execution.
 * "Creating directory courseprojecttidydata.."
 * "Setting current working directory courseprojecttidydata.."